-BECU recently added FICO® Scores to a small group of Online Banking accounts in a pilot program as a new service to members.
-Knowing your FICO® Scorecan be empowering – it’s a piece of information that can help you understand your financial health, just like your blood pressure or heart rate.
+As a free service to members, FICO® Scores are available in your online banking accounts.
+Knowing your FICO® Score is empowering, helping you understand your financial health, just like your blood pressure or heart rate.
 And since we have access to this information, we think you should, too.

-The higher your FICO® Score, the lower your rate is likely to be.
+The higher your FICO® Score, often, the lower your rate.
 That's because we know you're low risk – you're going to pay your loan back on time.
-In our case, that means we can use that money to help other members out, or to give you another loan.
-It's a matter of responsibility on our part.

 The Good News

-Secondly, FICO® Scores can and do change.
-FICO® Scores are based on your behavior, which means you have the power to understand them and to potentially improve them.
+Second, FICO® Scores can and do change.
+FICO® Scores are based on a snapshot of your credit report at a given point in time, which means you have the power to understand and learn what credit behaviors impact them.
 All that matters is where you are and where you're going, not where you used to be.

 Once you understand the equation behind FICO® Scores, they're not mysterious at all.
 So let's break them down and then get to some resources that can help.

 A FICO® Score is a snapshot of your credit worthiness, or your credit risk, at a certain point in time.
-Your FICO® Score is based on your credit file at TransUnion, and we'll be updating your FICO® Score on a monthly basis if it's available.
+BECU uses the FICO® Score based on your credit file at TransUnion, and we'll be updating your FICO® Score on a monthly basis if it's available.

 - 35% Payment History